Robecco d'Oglio

 Robecco d'Oglio (Cremunés: Rubèch) is a comune (municipality) in the Province of Cremona in the Italian region Lombardy, located about 80 km southeast of Milan and about 15 km north of Cremona.

+History

+During the Roman era, Robecco d'Oglio (lat.
+Rubeccum) was crossed by the Via Brixiana, a Roman consular road which connected Cremona (lat.
+Cremona) to Brescia (lat.
+Brixia), from which Roman roads passed and then branched out towards the entire Cisalpine Gaul.

 Transportation

 Robecco is served together with Pontevico by a railway station (named Robecco-Pontevico) on the Brescia–Cremona line.